 This module introduces you to key developments in education.
 A range of historical sources and sociological research in education are drawn upon which will enable you to develop a conceptual understanding of developments in education.
 A chronological case approach will be taken to show how key influences, ideas and individuals shape education, reform and change.
 The lectures take into account key political, social and economic influences which have impacted upon education in various ways and at different historical moments.

-This module will enable you to gain an understanding of key concepts and issues related to the study of Education Studies and Primary phase education through an exploration of children's texts.
+This module will enable you to gain an understanding of key concepts and issues related to the study of Education Studies and Early Years through an exploration of children's texts.
 You will also explore the skills necessary for undertaking independent learning and study in higher education.